-Overseas Property Purchaser Volume Share (Approx) by Location in 2023
+Overseas Property Purchaser Volume Share (Approx) by Location in 2024

-Overseas Property Purchasers in Spain by Country
+Overseas Property Purchasers in Spain (Coastal Areas) by Country

-The graph below shows the composition of foregin property purchasers by country on a national level across Spain during 2022.
+The below shows the composition of foreign property purchasers by country on a national level across all coastal areas in Spain during 2023.
 Despite Brexit purchasers from the UK still represented the largest share although this dominance has reduced with increasing volumes from other countries, notably Germany and France.
-Importantly while purchaser volumes from all countries have increased significantly since the pandemic the volume from UK purchasers recovered more slowly to pre-pandemic levels and remained below previous peak while purchaser volumes from other locations recovered faster to exceed both pre-pandemic levels and create new highs.

-When formal figures for 2023 are released during 2024 it is expected that the statistics will remain similar although Mosaic considers that there is likely to be a reduction in purchasers from Russia and a significant increase from neighbouring and nearby countries (Poland, Estonia, Ukraine, Lithuania).
-Additionally, the increase in purchasers from the US and Canada during 2023 is likely to further increase with the re-introduction of direct transatlantic flights to Malaga from May
+When formal figures for 2024 are released during 2025 it is expected that the statistics will remain similar although Mosaic considers that they are likely to show an increase in purchasers from eastern European countries (Poland, Estonia, Ukraine, Lithuania) due to the Ukraine situation and additionally, an increase in purchasers from the US as a result of the reintroduction of direct transatlantic flights to Malaga.